vyapp/vy/README.md

 ========

 * A simple api once it is purely written in python
-* Syntax highlight for all kind of langues supported by python-pygments.
+* Syntax highlight for all kind of langues supported by python-pygments
 * A very powerful api since it written in python
-* Execute python code on the fly that affects the behavior of the editor.
+* Execute python code on the fly that affects the behavior of the editor
 * Talk to external processes like interpreters
 * A powerful search scheme that permits formating text with regex and python code
+* Quickly switching the cursor to positions based on a kind of fuzzy search

 Documentation
 =============